QutEcoacoustics/audio-analysis/docs/basics/config_files.md

 +ResampleRate: 16000
 ```

+Note that the parameter name `ResampleRate` is followed by a colon, a space and then a value.

 Most of our config files contain comments next to the parameters that explain what a parameter does.
 A comment is any
 line that begins with an hash symbol (`#`).
 You can see the text that is a comment is coloured differently from the
 parameter in the example below: